Gaocheng Astronomical Observatory: Western Zhou

-Tang Dynasty
+Tang dynasty

-The astronomer Yi Xing (683–727) of the Tang Dynasty built 20 standardized gnomons spread out over China to measure the equation of time dependent on the geographical location.
+The astronomer Yi Xing (683–727) of the Tang dynasty built 20 standardized gnomons spread out over China to measure the equation of time dependent on the geographical location.
 Following a proposition of Liu Zhuo from 604 AD, 10 of these were aligned along the meridian 114° east of Greenwich from Central Asia down to Vietnam in order to determine the circumference of the Earth and deviations from a perfect sphere.
 One of these 10 observatories was situated at Gaocheng.
 The observations were used to establish the Da Yan calendar.

 South of the observatory, in the temple dedicated to Zhou Gong can be found a Shigui chart made by Yi Xing.
 According to the Zhou Li (Rites of Zhou) this place is the center of the Earth.

-Yuan Dynasty
+Yuan dynasty

-The great observatory was built in 1276 in the early Yuan dynasty on the order of Kublai Khan and was designed by astronomers Guo Shoujing (1231–c.1215) and Wang Xun (1235–1281) to observe the movement of the sun, the stars and record time.
+The great observatory was built in 1276 in the early Yuan dynasty on the order of Kublai Khan and was designed by astronomers Guo Shoujing (1231–c.1215) and Wang Xun (1235–1281) to observe the movement of the sun and the stars and to record time.

 It was built of stones and bricks.
 It has two parts: the body and shigui (also called the ruler to measure the sky).
 It is 9.46 meters high by itself, and 12.62 meters high if the 2 cabinets on the top are included.
-The somewhat unconventional gnomon is a bar mounted horizontally between the 2 cabinets.
+The somewhat unconventional gnomon is a bar mounted horizontally between the two cabinets.
 The shigui extending to the far north is 31.19 meters long and 0.53 meters wide.
 It is made up of 36 square stones with two parallel waterways on it to check its levelness.
 The location of shigui is in accordance with the direction we take today to measure the meridian.
 During measurement, a beam is put across the grooves.
-Jingfu (an instrument with many holes) on the waterways is used to measure the shade, whose precision is within 2 millimeters.
+Jingfu (an instrument with many holes) on the waterways is used to measure the shadow, whose precision is within 2 millimeters.
 At winter solstice, the length of the shadow at noon is nearly as long as the shigui.

 The very precise observations served for the new Shoushi calendar (Season-Granting Calendar) of 1281, which was in use for 364 years.
 It was by far the most advanced calendar for its time; the length of the tropical year was determined to 365 d 5 h 49 m 20 s, a value in accord with the value of the Gregorian Calendar, but obtained 300 years earlier.

 In 1787, Laplace applied these measurements to check his calculations on the secular changes of the obliquity of the ecliptic and the eccentricity of the Earth's orbit.

 It is the first in a series of 27 observatories built in the early Yuan dynasty.